JohnsoN98X/Quant-Utilities/README.md

 - **Flexible inputs:** Works with both `numpy.ndarray` and `pandas.DataFrame`.
 - **Supports shorting:** Negative weights allowed; optional automatic normalization.
 - **Outputs:** Asset returns, cumulative returns, ETF returns, and ETF cumulative returns.
 - **Use case:** Research in portfolio construction, factor testing, or cointegration strategies.
 > 📘 Based on an idea introduced by Marcos López de Prado in *Advances in Financial Machine Learning* (2018).

 ---

+### 3. CumSumFilter

+An implementation of the **CUSUM filter** for event-based sampling.
+It detects significant cumulative deviations in log-returns that exceed a threshold, producing an informative subsample of the series.

+- **Event-based sampling:** Records events when cumulative positive or negative moves exceed a threshold $h$.
+- **Flexible inputs:** Works with `numpy.ndarray`, `pandas.Series`, and single-column `pandas.DataFrame`.
+- **Outputs:**
+  - `events_index`: integer positions (or timestamps) of detected events
+  - `filtered_events`: log-returns at the detected events
+- **Use case:** Reducing noise and focusing only on *informative events* in financial time series.
+> 📘 Also inspired by Marcos López de Prado’s *Advances in Financial Machine Learning* (2018).

+---

 ## 📂 Project Structure